dortania/Wireless-Buyers-Guide/unsupported.md

-With macOS there's a limited amount of supported hardware regardless of which cataogry and wireless cards are no different.
+With macOS there's a limited amount of supported hardware regardless of which category and wireless cards are no different.

 ## Natively Supported chipsets